Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Limitations

-Our work uses a large multilingual pretrained model.
-As unsupervised models are trained on large chunks of monolingual data from many languages in the Internet, they encode biases that could harm marginalized populations \citep{stochastic-parrots}.
-Our work is not different from this perspective and could also be used to generate harmful text.
+Our work uses a large seq2seq multilingual pretrained model, mBART-50.
+This model has been pretrained on large chunks of monolingual data from Common Crawl \cite{wenzek-etal-2020-ccnet}, but we do not have evaluations of generated text (e.g., on fluency, factuality, or other common metrics used to evaluate generated language).
+Therefore, this pretrained model can encode biases that could harm marginalized populations \citep{stochastic-parrots} and could also be used to translate harmful text.